rolling-scopes-school/tasks/tasks/christmas-shop/christmas-shop-part1.md

 ## How to Submit

 - **Christmas Shop.
 Part-1 - Fixed Layout** task is evaluated through a cross-check process.
-- Upon receipt of the task and prior to the submission deadline, proceed to the RS App at https://app.rs.school/.
+- Upon receipt of the task and prior to the submission deadline, proceed to the RS App at <https://app.rs.school/>.
 Navigate to **Cross-Check: Submit**, select the appropriate task from the dropdown list, and enter the URL of your deployed website into the **Solution URL** field.
 Then click the **Submit** button.

 ## Submit Recommendations

 - Aim to submit early once the submission option becomes available in the RS App.
 You are free to make additional changes up until the deadline.
 - Given that the project is contained within a private repository, there's no need to share repository or pull request links as reviewers will not have access to them.
 Private repositories are visible only to you, the course administrators, and any assigned mentors.
 - Verify that the deployed website link is functional, especially when accessed in the browser's incognito mode.

-## Task Evaluation

-- Follow the instructions for conducting a cross-check available at: https://docs.rs.school/#/cross-check-flow